-Anyone researching Absolute Software Corporation (TSE:ABT) might want to consider the historical volatility of the share price.
+Anyone researching Lazard Ltd (NYSE:LAZ) might want to consider the historical volatility of the share price.
 Volatility is considered to be a measure of risk in modern finance theory.
 Investors may think of volatility as falling into two main categories.
-First, we have company specific volatility, which is the price gyrations of an individual stock.
-Holding at least 8 stocks can reduce this kind of risk across a portfolio.
+The first category is company specific volatility.
+This can be dealt with by limiting your exposure to any particular stock.
 The second sort is caused by the natural volatility of markets, overall.
 For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What this means for you:

-- Future Outlook: What are well-informed industry analysts predicting for ABT’s future growth?
-Take a look at our free research report of analyst consensus for ABT’s outlook.
+- Future Outlook: What are well-informed industry analysts predicting for LAZ’s future growth?
+Take a look at our free research report of analyst consensus for LAZ’s outlook.

-- Past Track Record: Has ABT been consistently performing well irrespective of the ups and downs in the market?
-Go into more detail in the past performance analysis and take a look at the free visual representations of ABT’s historicals for more clarity.
+- Past Track Record: Has LAZ been consistently performing well irrespective of the ups and downs in the market?
+Go into more detail in the past performance analysis and take a look at the free visual representations of LAZ's historicals for more clarity.

-- Other Interesting Stocks: It’s worth checking to see how ABT measures up against other companies on valuation.
+- Other Interesting Stocks: It's worth checking to see how LAZ measures up against other companies on valuation.
 You could start with this free list of prospective options.